LaMitaOne/Flowmotion/README.md

 ### Latest changes:

 **v 0.991**
-- more improvements for Paging, basically working now
+- more improvements for Paging, basically working now when u load list of pics with Addimages

 **v 0.990**
 - Added hints for each Imageitem (in AddImage, Addimages...)